GeniusBrother/HZFoundation/README.md

 License
 ==============
-HZURLManager is provided under the MIT license.
+HZORM is provided under the MIT license.
 See LICENSE file for details.